 Sr. No. Action Taken by Details of Violation Details of action taken e.g. fines, warning letters, debarment etc. Observations/ remarks of the Practicing Company Secretary, if any 1.
-NSE • Penalty, plus taxes, for the period of non-compliance i.e. 1st April, 2020 to 9th November, 2020, has been levied by NSE and same has been paid by the Company.
+NSE 2015, requires that the Board of Directors of the top 1000 listed entities shall have at least one Independent Woman director by 1st April, 2020.
+There was noncompliance of the Penalty, plus taxes, for the period of non-compliance i.e. 1st April, 2020 to 9th November, 2020, has been levied by NSE and same has been paid by the Company.
 The Company has paid the penalty under protest.
 2. NSE Reg.6 of the SEBI (LODR) Regulations, 2015, the Company is required to appoint Qualified Company Secretary as Company Secretary and Compliance Officer of the Company.
 Whereas there was non appointment of Company Secretary and Compliance Officer.
 The entire amount of penalty has been waived off by the NSE.
 The entire amount of penalty has been waived off by the NSE based on various representations and personal hearing done by the Company.
-3. BSE The Penalty for Quarter ended 30 th June, 2020 has been waived off by the BSE, whereas penalty for period from 1 st July, 2020 to 9 th November, 2020, has been levied by the BSE.
-The Company has paid the penalty under protest for quarter ended 30 th September, 2020 and has applied for waiver of the penalty for a period starting from 1 st October, 2020 to 9 th November, 2020.
+3. BSE Reg.17 of the SEBI (LODR) Regulations, 2015, requires that the Board of Directors of the top 1000 listed entities shall have at least one Independent Woman director by 1st April, 2020.
+There was noncompliance of the requirements during the period of 1st April, 2020 to 9th November, 2020. ended 30 th June, 2020 has been waived off by the BSE, whereas penalty for period from 1 st July, 2020 to 9 th November, 2020, The Company has paid the penalty under protest for quarter ended 30 th September, 2020 and has applied for waiver of the penalty for a period starting from 1 st October, 2020 to 9 th November, 2020.
 4. BSE Reg.6 of the SEBI (LODR) Regulations, 2015, the Company is required to appoint Qualified Company Secretary as Company Secretary and Compliance Officer of the Company.
 Whereas there was non appointment of Company Secretary and Compliance Officer.
 The Penalty for quarter ended 30 th September, 2020 has been waived off by the BSE, whereas penalty for period from 1 st October, 2020 to 30 th November, 2020, has been levied by the BSE.
 The Company has applied for waiver of the penalty.